MihaiAC/learning-react/learning_react/react_notes/React.md

 Flamegraph (react dev toold) - to see which component rendered Record why components were rendered

+React has a virtual DOM to figure out what it actually needs to change in the real DOM (by comparing snapshots of the virtual one).

+React tracks state by component type & its position in the tree.
+This is why the key is important when rendering lists - and why using the index may be a bad idea.
+You should have a unique id of some sorts when using key.

 #### Memo
 memo - use to prevent component re-render.
 Shallowly compares props, if the same => component not re-rendered.